Skip to Content

 Feeding and Aggression

-When you feed geese, you’re unknowingly reducing their natural fear of humans.
+When you feed geese, they can lose their fear of humans and become more aggressive.

 Feeding Geese Reduces Their Fear of Humans